Marcela Bilek

-Marcela Bilek AM FAA FRSN (born 20 January 1968) is a Professor of Applied Physics and Surface Engineering at the University of Sydney, Australia.
+Marcela Bilek AM FAA FRSN (born Marcela Bílková 20 January 1968) is a professor of applied physics and surface engineering at the University of Sydney, Australia.
 Her research interests focus on the use of plasma related methods to synthesise thin film materials and modify surfaces and interfaces.
-She was named Fellow of the American Physical Society in 2012 and Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2015 for contributions to the science and application of plasma processes for materials modification and synthesis.
+She was named Fellow of the American Physical Society in 2012 and Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2015 for "contributions to the science and application of plasma processes for materials modification and synthesis".

 Among her many awards are the Malcolm-McIntosh Prize for Physical Scientist of the Year in 2002 and the Pawsey Medal awarded by the Australian Academy of Science in 2004.

 Early life

 Bilek was born in Prague, Czechoslovakia, in January 1968.
-Prague was under a Communist regime, and her father, an engineer fluent in English and German, was outspoken against the Communist Regime.
+Prague was under a Communist regime, and her father, an engineer fluent in English and German, was outspoken against the regime.
 Bilek's parents decided to emigrate for the safety of her father, and to obtain a better education for their children.
 They emigrated in 1973 and were granted political refugee status in Australia.

 Bilek's parents encouraged learning, oftentimes with her father teaching her how to do her own research and problem solving.
 Her parents also encouraged participating in outdoor activities.
 Bilek enjoyed hiking, bushwalking, and abseiling.

 Education

-Bilek began her undergraduate studied at the University of Sydney in 1986, studying Physics and Computer Science enrolled in a Science/Law Degree.
-After two years, she topped the class in Computer Science and was offered a prestigious student internship at IBM Asia-Pacific Headquarters in Tokyo, Japan, working on computer networks.
+Bilek began her undergraduate studies at the University of Sydney in 1986, studying physics and computer science, enrolled in a science/law degree.
+After two years, she topped the class in computer science and was offered a prestigious student internship at IBM Asia-Pacific Headquarters in Tokyo, Japan, working on computer networks.
 She returned to Australia after a year, finishing her Bachelor of Science degree with honours by completing an honours thesis on electron microscopy and studying heterostructures.
 She graduated in 1990 with first class honours and a university medal.

 After finishing her bachelor's degree, Bilek worked at the Comalco Research Centre in Melbourne as an industrial research scientist, working on optimising the designs of aluminium smelting cells.
-Two and a half years later, Bilek was awarded a scholarship to complete her PhD in Engineering at the University of Cambridge, earning her doctorate in 1997.
+Two and a half years later, Bilek was awarded a scholarship to complete her PhD in engineering at the University of Cambridge, earning her doctorate in 1997.
 Bilek then went on to complete a Master of Business Administration (MBA) degree at Rochester Institute of Technology, College of Business, in 2000.